 So if you’re looking for a pregnancy meal plan that offers you all the right ingredients, search no more.

-We’ve put together a 7-day meal plan chart along with over 81 healthy meal ideas.
+We’ve put together a 7-day meal plan chart along with over 81 healthy meal ideas, with the help of motherhood and wellness expert, Dr Kiarra King.

 We’ve even included healthy snacks and desserts, so no matter what you’re craving, you can find something satisfying.